Ramadan82/LoanQuote/README.md

-# Zopa task - Loan Quote
+# Hududullah - Loan Quote

 ## To run the example through Maven: